HARMONIC: A Multimodal Dataset of Assistive Human-Robot Collaboration: Data Streams

 \subsection{Third Person Video}

 ZED videos were recorded using the Stereolabs ZED software, version 1.1.0.
-Data was stored as an internal Stereolabs SVO file, which includes separate left and right videos, as well as a common timestamp.
-The videos were extracted to the \texttt{videos} directory as \texttt{zed\_left.avi} and \texttt{zed\_right.avi}, and the timestamps were rescaled to the Unix epoch and stored as an integer number of nanoseconds from the epoch in \texttt{zed\_ts.txt}, as well as in the same floating-point NumPy format as the other videos in \texttt{zed\_timestamps.npy}.
-The \texttt{zed\_corrs.csv} stores the correlations to a common index, as explained above.
+Data were initially stored as a Stereolabs SVO file, including separate left and right videos and a common timestamp.
+Videos were extracted to the \texttt{videos} directory as \texttt{zed\_left.mp4} and \texttt{zed\_right.mp4} encoded using H.264 \citep{h264}.
+The timestamps were rescaled to the Unix epoch and stored as an integer number of nanoseconds from the epoch in \texttt{zed\_ts.txt}, as well as floating-point NumPy format in \texttt{zed\_timestamps.npy}.
+The \texttt{zed\_corrs.csv} stores the correlations to a common index, as previously explained.